davidmpickett/ufo50-campanella2-map-ui/README.md

 # UFO 50 Mod - Campanella 2 Map UI improvements
 Makes a couple small adjustments to Campanella 2's UI so you don't have to remember things.
+Compatible with UFO 50 v1.7.0.2.

 ## Features